Back to Publications

 As covered by Phys.org, a study published in the journal Atmospheric Chemistry and Physics on November 4 revealed that biomass burning at mid-latitudes is strongly correlated with black carbon (BC) aerosol abundance in the Arctic.
 The Japanese-German research team from Nagoya University, the University of Tokyo, and the Alfred Wegener Institute measured vertical profiles of BC mass concentration up to 5 km high in north-eastern Greenland during 2018 as part of the Polar Airborne Measurements and Arctic Regional Climate Model simulation Project (PAMARCMiP).
 Statistically comparing the data to previous datasets and satellite observations, the team identified Eurasian landscape fires as the primary factor for the interannual variation in Arctic BC abundance.
 The study concludes that these emissions can influence the amount of Arctic BC and its radiative impacts up to three times more than suggested by previous models.
 (Phys.org)

 Take 5: Black carbon is the dark horse of pollutants, with its major impacts on near-term climate and human health only gaining attention in the last decade.
 The Arctic has borne the brunt of the burden, with concentrations growing faster compared to the rest of the world.
 This is a particular problem because BC contributes to greatly enhanced rates of ice melt: when soot darkens icy surfaces and lowers local albedo, the surface temperature of the cryosphere increases as a result.
 If unchecked, this phenomenon poses a severe risk not only to the Arctic environment and those that depend on it, but to the entire planet.
 This is also a dangerous cycle: BC is expected to increase with emissions from shipping activities and gas flaring from offshore oil development in Arctic waters, activities both intensifying because of sea ice loss.
 These domestic sources have recently gained critical attention, and the importance of Arctic maritime BC regulation for climate mitigation has been emphasised at the ongoing COP26 conference by Inuit representatives and the Finnish president alike.
 The contribution of EU oil and gas demand to 36% of Arctic BC deposits has also been a motivation for its much-discussed extractive moratorium in the region, and the union has boldly pledged to assist Arctic states in reducing BC impacts as part of the EU-funded Action on Black Carbon in the Arctic launched in 2020.
 However, the research makes clear that simply treating Arctic BC as a purely localised issue is insufficient, nor enough for the EU to escape culpability.
 An extractive ban in the region is useless against long-range transboundary pollutant transport from southern countries.
 However, as much as this research highlights that BC might be a bigger problem than initially thought, it also paves a pathway for concrete actions in Europe and other states to take on an issue previously shrouded in scientific uncertainty.
 Above all, the news reminds us to reconsider the popular rallying cry of “what happens in the Arctic does not stay in the Arctic” – in reality, it is often the opposite.
-(AMAP, Clear Seas, EU Arctic Information Centre, European Commission, High North News)
+(AMAP, Clear Seas, European Commission, High North News)